Temple Square: History

-In 1847, when Mormon pioneers arrived in the Salt Lake Valley, president Brigham Young selected a plot of the desert ground, initially referred to as Temple Block, and proclaimed, "Here we will build a temple to our God."
+In 1847, when Mormon pioneers arrived in the Salt Lake Valley, church president Brigham Young selected a plot of the desert ground, initially referred to as Temple Block, and proclaimed, "Here we will build a temple to our God."
 When the city was surveyed, the block enclosing that location was designated for the temple, and became known as Temple Square.
-Temple Square is surrounded by a 15-foot wall that was built shortly after the block was so designated.
+Temple Square is surrounded by a 15-foot wall that was built shortly after the block was designated.

-The square also became the headquarters of the Church of Jesus Christ of Latter-day Saints.
+The square also became the headquarters of the LDS Church.
 Other buildings were built on the plot, including a tabernacle (prior to the one occupying Temple Square today) and Endowment House, both of which were later torn down.
-The Salt Lake Tabernacle, home of The Tabernacle Choir at Temple Square, was built in 1867 to accommodate the church's general conferences, with a seating capacity of 8,000.
+The Salt Lake Tabernacle, home of the Tabernacle Choir at Temple Square, was built in 1867 to accommodate the church's general conferences, with a seating capacity of 8,000.
 Another church building, the Salt Lake Assembly Hall, was later built with a seating capacity of 2,000.

 As the church has grown, its headquarters have expanded into the surrounding area.
-In 1917, an administration building was built on the block east of the temple and in 1972, the twenty-eight story LDS Church Office Building, which was, for many years, the tallest building in the state of Utah.
+In 1917, an administration building was built on the block east of the temple and in 1972, a twenty-eight story office building, which was, for many years, the tallest building in the state of Utah.
 The Hotel Utah, another building on this block, was remodeled in 1995 as additional office space and a large film theater and renamed the Joseph Smith Memorial Building.
 In 2000, the church purchased the section of Main Street between this block and Temple Square and connected the two blocks with a plaza called the Main Street Plaza.
-In 2000, the church completed a new, 21,000 seat Conference Center on the block north of Temple Square.
+In 2000, the church completed a new, 21,000 seat conference center on the block north of Temple Square.

-In 2020, many of the buildings on and around Temple Square were closed due to the COVID-19 pandemic, and the 4-year renovation project.
+In 2020, many of the buildings on and around Temple Square were closed for a time due to the COVID-19 pandemic, and the multi-year renovation project.

 Modern usage

 Tourism

-Attracting 3 million to 5 million visitors a year, Temple Square is the most popular tourist attraction in Utah, bringing in more visitors than the Grand Canyon or Yellowstone National Park.
-By comparison, Utah's five National Parks—Zion, Bryce Canyon, Capitol Reef, Canyonlands, and Arches—had a combined total of 5.3 million visitors in 2005.
+Attracting an estimate of 5-plus million visitors a year, Temple Square in downtown Salt Lake City is one of the most popular tourist attractions in Utah.
+The LDS Church does not provide exact statistical data on the number of visits to Temple Square, but visitation is estimated to similar to that of the Grand Canyon or Yellowstone National Park.
+Visitation to Utah's five national parks—Zion, Bryce Canyon, Capitol Reef, Canyonlands, and Arches—had a combined total of approximately 9 million visitors in 2022.

-Tourism on Temple Square is different than tourism at other religious sites like Mission San Juan Capistrano because of its focus on religiosity rather than education or fundraising.